KirillY/kayak-tigre/README.md

-# Kayak Tigre Website Content Management Guide
+# Content Management Guide

-This guide explains how to update the website content, add images, and troubleshoot common issues.
+This part of the guide explains how to update the website content, add images, and troubleshoot common issues.

 ## Updating Content